Voedoe-H/Bouncer-Monitor/README.md

 Due to the fact that the Affine Arithmetic Decision Diagram (AADD) library is not directly publicly available, I packed all the dependencies into the "Bouncer-Monitor-1.0-all.jar".

+The AADD library now avaiable to build in the following Git Hub Repository https://github.com/tukcps/Multiplatform-AADD.
+Build the multiplatform library into your local maven repository and then change the aadd dependancy in the bouncer monitor gradle script to the multiplatofomr maven local repository.

 ### Running the JAR
 To run the application, use the following command:
 ```sh